nodemcu/nodemcu-firmware/docs/en/modules/sjson.md

 ## sjson.decoder:result

-This gets the decoded lua object, or raises an error if the decode is not yet complete.
+This gets the decoded Lua object, or raises an error if the decode is not yet complete.
 This can be called multiple times and will return the same object each time.

 ####Syntax